wlodawskymichael/NodeJS-Test/README.md

 ## Installation
 ### !!
 If you are using a Windows computer, look at the Windows Section !! ###
 ### Mac
-If you have a Mac, this is going to be easy for you!
+If you have a Mac, this is should be easier for you!

 1. Open terminal.